×

 What advice do overseas retirees have for others considering retiring abroad?

 "I lived most of my life (almost 50 years) on two small islands between Vancouver Island and the mainland of Canada. and moved here directly without exploring many other options. other than the usual voyages to Europe and Central America.
 And yes, it has been a major, major change.
 Adventurous, challenging, and rife with opportunities to stretch.
 So, what do I think now?
 Not a love/hate relationship.
 Too strong.
 More like/dislike.
 The basics I do love: The climate in the Andes is really perfect.
 The ready availability of wonderful produce/fruit/meats at a very low price is a huge plus.
-The cost of living, which I estimate at about 10 – 15% of costs in Canada makes it possible for us to live well on my meager pension and maintain my investment portfolio for travel and splurges," said one retiree in Cotacachi.
+The cost of living, which I estimate at about 10 – 15% of costs in Canada makes it possible for us to live well on my meager pension and maintain my investment portfolio for travel and splurges," explained one retiree living in Cotacachi.

 What are the most challenging aspects of retiring in Ecuador?